AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 ### Negative scale support

 Stingray shaders now support negative scale.
+See ~{ Assign a material to an object }~.

 ### Texture Manager updates